Aerobic Capacity Under Sleep Deprivation: What Works

 The Case for Zone 2 as the Primary Tool Under Sleep Deprivation

-Zone 2 training , conversational-pace aerobic work at sixty to seventy percent of max heart rate, produces its primary adaptations through mechanisms that are less sleep-dependent than high-intensity training.
-Mitochondrial density improvements from zone 2 work are driven by prolonged low-intensity stimulus rather than the acute high-intensity signal that is more dependent on full recovery and optimal hormonal conditions.
+Zone 2 training, conversational-pace aerobic work at sixty to seventy percent of max heart rate, produces its primary adaptations through mechanisms that are less sleep-dependent than high-intensity training.
+Mitochondrial density improvements from zone 2 work are driven by prolonged low-intensity stimulus rather than the acute high-intensity signal that depends on full recovery and optimal hormonal conditions.
+This is the same low-intensity volume that Seiler and Kjerland (2006) identified as the foundation of elite endurance development, roughly eighty percent of total aerobic work sitting at easy intensities, and it happens to be the portion of the program that holds up best when sleep is short.

 Additionally, zone 2 work imposes a significantly lower cortisol load than high-intensity aerobic training.
 Under sleep deprivation, cortisol is already elevated above normal baseline.
 Adding a high-cortisol training stimulus on top of sleep-deprivation-elevated cortisol accelerates the physiological deterioration that sleep deprivation produces.
 Zone 2 work maintains aerobic stimulus without meaningfully compounding the cortisol burden.